apache/apisix/docs/en/latest/FAQ.md

 2. `X-API-KEY` can be modified.

-For example: make the following changes to the `apisix.admin_key.key` in the `conf/config.yaml` file and reload APISIX.
+For example: make the following changes to the `apisix.admin_key.key` in the `conf/config.yaml` file and reload Apache APISIX.

 ```yaml
 apisix: